-Accounting method changes are timing issues.
-They include changes in the overall plan of accounting for gross income or deductions (i.e., changing from cash to accrual or vice versa) or changes in the treatment of any material item used in such overall plan.
+Accounting method changes include changes in the overall plan of accounting for gross income or deductions (i.e., changing from cash to accrual or vice versa) or changes in the treatment of any material item used in such overall plan.

-They usually require the taxpayer (or the IRS, if the IRS is making the change) to make a catch-up adjustment in the current year to account for the treatment of the item in prior years.
+Accounting method changes usually require the taxpayer (or the IRS, if the IRS is making the change) to make a catch-up adjustment in the current year to account for the treatment of the item in prior years.
 This is often referred to as a Section 481 adjustment.

-Accounting method changes can result in either favorable adjustments that result in a reduction of taxes in the current year or unfavorable adjustments that increase the amount of tax in the current year.
-The adjustments are usually quite large if they change the tax treatment for several years or for several decades and report the change all in one year.
+Accounting method changes can result in favorable adjustments that result in a reduction of taxes in the current year.
+They can also result in unfavorable adjustments that increase the amount of tax in the current year.
+Whether favorable or unfavorable, these adjustments are usually quite large as they can change the tax treatment for several years or for several decades and report the change all in one year.

 For example, a taxpayer who changes their method of accounting for depreciation on a building that has been held for a number of years may be able to make a catch-up adjustment in the current year to account for depreciation that was not taken in the prior years.
 This can result in the taxpayer being entitled to a large depreciation deduction in the current year.
 This adjustment can reduce the taxpayer’s tax liability in the current year by allowing the missed depreciation deductions from the prior year to all be taken in the current year.